Erlang-Enclave-Thesis/sgx-erlang-extension/erlang-nif_SSL/README.md

 The prototype can either be built for SGX or run unsecured with regular OpenSSl to allow for a comparison.
 A quick and dirty prototype, we make no promises of its function or reliablilty.

+In this prototype we added support for four RSA functions via Erlang
+NIFS: generate key pair, get public key, sign data, and encrypt data.
+These functions perform calls to the C backend which communicate with the standardized OpenSSL api, either in untrusted space or inside of sgx.

+The RSA functionality created was based on the examples in Intel SGX SSL with the following settings; An RSA key length of 4096 bits is used, encryption is performed with `RSA_PKCS1_PADDING` and the signature uses `NID_SHA` message digest algorithm.

 ## Setup

 Erlang/OTP 23 [erts-11.0] [source] [64-bit] [smp:4:4] [ds:4:4:10] [async-threads:1]